Prize-hunting in Princeton

 Shopper contemplate cockscomb celosia and lilies at the flea market.

-In a recession, people still like to shop, even if they can't spend much.
+In an up-and-down economy, people still like to shop, even if they can't spend much.

 Thousands of people stream into Princeton on sunny Saturdays, providing part of the show.
 Think looking at stuff in flea markets is pretty fun?
 Try watching the people who look at the stuff.